College of Education - Graduate

 EDT 621 requires a pre-requisite of 15 credits BEFORE students can enroll.
 This course has been designated in our program where students who wish to enroll in a thesis (ED 693) for their capstone must declare their intent as required by university policies.
 For more information, see the M.Ed.
 Capstone options section below.
 Other courses do not have pre-reqs.
 Course Information

 A: Students normally receive a letter from the College of Education indicating that they have been accepted into the graduate program.
 Once you receive a letter, with your student (G) number, user name and PIN, you can enroll in courses using Banner, on the GVSU website.

 After acceptance, students will hear from an academic advisor (by e-mail) following up on their admission and reviewing information provided.
 Prior to setting up an advising session, students should complete and submit the online self-assessment

 A: No, but if you wish to talk with an academic advisor you can setup an advising session by calling the Student Information Services Center (SISC) at 616-331-6650.
 Advising sessions are available on campus, via telephone or online in Wimba.

-The GVSU College of Education offers students two (2) options for completing their M.Ed. capstone experience: a development project (ED 693) or a research/thesis (ED 695).
+A: The GVSU College of Education offers students two (2) options for completing their M.Ed. capstone experience: a development project (ED 693) or a research/thesis (ED 695).

 Students may choose either option and there are different requirements depending on your choice.
 Information on the COE Website provides help when choosing a thesis or project, as does course work completed in EDT 621 – Topics in Educational Technology.
 Students who choose to complete a project (ED 693) must submit an application (available online) the term before they plan to complete their project and there are deadlines for applications for each term.